-The project team is examining the causal effect of access to prenatal care for immigrant women on maternal and infant health outcomes and state economic impacts.
-The investigators are comparing undocumented and recently arrived immigrant families before and after the staggered implementation of Oregon’s Citizen Alien Waived Emergent Medical (CAWEM) Plus program, which provides access to prenatal Medicaid services for undocumented women.
-Results will help inform state-level policy and access to prenatal services for immigrant families.
+The project team examined the causal effect of access to prenatal care for immigrant women on maternal and infant health outcomes and state economic impacts.
+The team compared undocumented and recently arrived immigrant families before and after the staggered implementation of Oregon’s Citizen Alien Waived Emergent Medical (CAWEM) Plus program, which provides access to prenatal Medicaid services for undocumented women.

 After expansion of prenatal care access to prenatal care in Oregon, the number of prenatal care visits increased by 7.2, receipt of adequate prenatal care increased by 28%, diabetes screenings increased by 61%, and fetal ultrasonograms increased by 74%.
 This expanded access was also associated with increases in the number of well-child visits and rates of recommended screenings and vaccines and reductions in infant mortality and rates of extremely low birth weight.